My Adventures At Climate Change Central

 As best I could tell, nearly every person at this event was someone making a living from global warming, or else some official’s son, daughter, brother-in-law, or cousin.
 I found none that had any notable substance.
 They were flying first class, staying at magnificent hotels, eating in the finest restaurants, and, as I later learned, hiring the best prostitutes and snorting the best drugs.
 And they were doing it all on some government’s tab.

 I was able to get my hands on some of the UN’s internal documentation (which, sadly, I’ve since lost).
 It showed that nearly every dollar they had spent on global warming – and it was many, many millions – was spent on meetings.
-Of course, they used lots of fancy euphemisms for “meetings,” like “plenary sessions.”
+But, of course, they didn’t say “meetings.”
+Rather, they used fancy euphemisms, like “plenary sessions.”

-There were two primary types of officials present: those from the big states, who were looking for a new bureaucracy to run, and those from the small states, looking for a handout.
+There were two primary types of officials present: those from the big countries, who were looking for a new bureaucracy to run, and those from the small countries, looking for a handout.

 A Second Trip